When you need to start saving money, your first step should be to look at how to stop spending money on unnecessary things.

-You might find you are spending money because you are bored, or because you are with friends who are also spending.
+You might find you are spending all your money because you are bored, or because you are with friends who are also spending.

-Alternatively you might that your spending happens on certain days, at certain times of the month or when you are feeling a particular emotion.
+Alternatively you might find that your spending happens on certain days, at certain times of the month or when you are feeling a particular emotion.
 I used to spend money to stop anxiety about my overspending!

 Analyzing your urge to spend will help you hugely in your quest to understand how to stop spending on unnecessary things.